brotatdao/brotatdao-app/README.md

 - `build command`: Command to build your site, this will be used to deploy the latest version either by CLI or Github Actions

 ### 2. Deploy the site
-After configuiring your `fleek.json` file, you can deployt the site by running
+After configuiring your `fleek.json` file, you can deploy the site by running

 ```
 fleek sites deploy